-- 1000-1999 system warnings (e.g. an application found that is known as conflicting) - 2000-2999 Kerio Control configuration issues (invalid values retrieved from the configuration file) - 3000-3999 warning from operations of Kerio Control Engine (e.g. DHCP, DNS, anti-virus check, user authentication, etc.) - 4000-4999 license warnings (subscription expiration, forthcoming expiration of Kerio Control's license, Kerio Web Filter license, or the anti-virus license)
+- System warnings (e.g. an application found that is known as conflicting), - Kerio Control configuration issues (invalid values retrieved from the configuration file), - Warnings of Kerio Control Engine operations (e.g. DHCP, DNS, anti-virus check, user authentication, etc.), - License warnings (Software Maintenance expiration, forthcoming expiration of the Kerio Control license, Kerio Web Filter license, or the anti-virus license),

-Note: License expiration is considered to be an error and it is logged into the Error log.
+Note: License expiration (end of functionality of the product) is considered to be an error and it is logged into the Error log.

-- 5000-5099 Bandwidth Limiter warnings
+- Bandwidth Limiter warnings,

-- 5100-5199 Kerio Web Filter warnings
+- Kerio Web Filter warnings,

-- 5200-5299 crashdumps
+- Crashdumps after failure of the application.